mysql-time-machine/replicator/MySQL-to-HBase-Replicator.md

 ## MySQL to HBase Replicator.
-Replicates data changes from MySQL binlog to HBase, preserving the previous data versions.
+Replicates data changes from MySQL binlog to HBase/Kafka, preserving the previous data versions.
 Intended for auditing purposes of historical data.
 In addition can maintain special daily-changes tables which are convenient for fast and cheap imports from HBase to Hive.